insharahAyyubi/insharahAyyubi/README.md

 # 💫 About Me
 👋🏻 Hi there!
-I'm Insharah Ayyubi, a passionate individual who strives for perfection in every task.<br>🌐 I'm keen on exploring the ever-evolving web technologies and discovering all they have to offer.<br>👩‍💻 I love developing in MERN stack and making valuable contributions in the same.<br>📖 Currently learning about Deep Learning and CNNs.<br>🎨 If not into tech, you’ll find me busy painting my fanciful world.<br>🌷 Know more about me at: insharah.netlify.app<br>
+I'm **Insharah Ayyubi**, a passionate individual who strives for perfection in every task.<br>🌐 I'm keen on exploring the ever-evolving web technologies and discovering all they have to offer.<br>👩‍💻 I love developing in **MERN Stack** and making valuable contributions in the same.<br>📖 Currently learning about Deep Learning and CNNs.<br>🎨 When not into tech, you’ll find me [here](https://www.upwork.com/freelancers/~01b6dd0b1cefebba6a?viewMode=1) or busy painting my fanciful world.<br>🌷 Know more about me at: [insharah.netlify.app](https://insharah.netlify.app)<br>

 # 🌐 Socials